 There are herb-drug interactions with goji berries.
 If you take warfarin (a blood thinner) you should avoid goji berries.
-Goji berries may also interact with diabetes and blood pressure medicines, so check with your pharmacist about possible interactions.
+Goji berries may also interact with diabetes and blood pressure drugs, so check with your pharmacist about possible interactions.

 If you have pollen allergies you may want to stay away from this fruit.
 Case reports have linked goji berries consumption with skin photosensitivity, causing a skin rash on exposure to sunlight.
-They are also naturally rich in oxalate which may be a health issue in kidney problems.
+They are also naturally rich in oxalate which may be a health issue with kidney problems.

 Dietitian reviewed by Catherine Collins RD